 Perkins State Leadership funds support efforts to develop, improve, and expand access to appropriate technology in CTE programs at both the secondary and postsecondary levels.
 Postsecondary State Leadership funds have been allocated to redesign technical courses that have been identified as "gatekeeper" courses for various career pathways.
-Innovative technology and simulations are being utilized to facilitate student mastery in courses such as Computer Programming and Drug Dose Calculations.
-In order to support data-driven decisions for program improvement, state and local performance data are provided online to encourage educators to analyze data to drive decisions for continuous program improvement.
+Innovative technology and simulations are being utilized to facilitate student mastery in numerous courses in the various career clusters including Health Science, STEM, and Arts and AV Technology/Communication.In order to support data-driven decisions for program improvement, state and local performance data are provided online to encourage educators to analyze data to drive decisions for continuous program improvement.